nkrusch/recontext/notes/dig.md

 1. INPUT
    - C, Java, Java bytecode, or trace file [@3]
-   - concrete state is an alias of trace
+   - "concrete state" is an alias of trace

 2. (optional) INSTRUMENTATION
    - Uses symbolic execution to compute symbolic states; then symbolic states are used to obtain concrete states.